 \section{From Einstein-Hilbert to Poincar\'e in the static sector}

-We start from the action for static perturbations in the field basis defined by the temporal Kaluza-Klein reduction in eq.~\eqref{eq:temporalKK}.
+We start from the action for time-independent perturbations in the field basis defined by the temporal Kaluza-Klein reduction in eq.~\eqref{eq:temporalKK}.
 In this section all three-dimensional indices $i,j,k, \dots$ are raised and lowered with the three-dimensional metric $\gamma_{ij}$ and its inverse $\gamma^{ij}$.
-The Einstein-Hilbert action takes the form
+The Einstein-Hilbert action in the static sector takes the form

 We now introduce a vector field $F_i$ by dualizing the static field strength $F_{ij}$:

 where $\epsilon_{ijk}$ is the three-dimensional covariant Levi-Civita tensor defined by the metric $\gamma_{ij}$.
 We have ${2 F_i F^i = F_{ij}F^{ij}}$.
 Moreover, because of the Bianchi identity on $F_{jk}$ it follows that $\nabla^i F_i=0$.
 We can then impose this as a constraint in the action: